tnathu-ai/Football_Dataset/README.md

 │   └── raw            <- The original, immutable data dump.
 │
 │
-├── SQL-queries        <- SQL scripts to understand the data `│`
+├── SQL_queries        <- SQL scripts to understand the data
+|
 ├── notebooks          <- Jupyter notebooks.
+│ └── national_leagues <- A notebook for cleaning and exploring the National Leagues data.
+│ └── world_cup  <- A notebook for cleaning and exploring the World Cup data.
+|
+├── reports            <- Generated analysis as PDF
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`